cphdat2sem2017-Cos/Week11-SER-Collaboration/README.md

 * Discuss the customer journey from each the customer and Johannes Fog’s perspectives and how to meet/ merge different needs.

 ### Tuesday 25 April
+Activities will be available below from 8.00

+* Together the SEM-DAT team makes a lengthy discussion of customer’s profiles.
+Discuss:
+    - Various segments
+    - Segments/ consumer behavior (cultural, social, personal, psychological)
+    - Buying behavior
+* Discuss Johannes Fog as a business:
+    - Their current service delivery when supporting carport building.
+    - Competitor’s service offerings vs. uniqueness of this Fog service
+    - Price sensitivity
+    - Level of customer involvement – option to offer different level choices
+    - How to keep potential new customers loyal to Johannes Fog
+* Consider upselling potentials in connection with the carport computer system.
+* Based on above discussions :
+    - Make a list of which information is on need to and want to know of customers
+    - customer value
+    - customer expectations
+    - system obstacles
+* Decide on the questions needed to be asked to the carport building respondent and the format the DAT students need the information to be reported back to them.

 ### Thursday 27 April